mscharstrom/platforms_wiki/kubernetes_k3s.md

 alias local-prod-conf='export KUBECONFIG=$HOME/.kube/local)/local-prod-config`
 ```

-### Uninstalling
+## Uninstalling
-If you are done with this first test of installing and wish to uninstall k3s with its other tools installed, simply run:
+If you wish to uninstall k3s with its other tools installed by the first script, simply run:
 `$ k3s-uninstall.sh`

 <br>